 Ladies, we have been making some serious progress when it comes to income over the last few decades, but with great paychecks come great responsibilities!
-If you are a high earning woman considering divorce, don’t be surprised if your soon-to-be ex asks for alimony.
+If you are a high earning woman considering divorce, don’t be surprised if your soon-to-be ex asks for alimony (also known as “spousal support”).

-Alimony laws are different in every state, but judges typically award alimony based on the prevailing laws in their state, and gender shouldn’t make a difference in the award.
+Alimony and spousal support laws are different in every state, but judges typically award alimony based on the prevailing laws in their state, and gender shouldn’t make a difference in the award.
 Alimony is awarded on a number of factors including the length of a couple’s marriage and the income disparity between the ex-spouses.
-In other words, the longer you were married and the more income you make than your spouse, the more likely it may be that you will be writing checks each month.
+In other words, the longer you were married and the more your income exceeds your spouse’s, the more likely it may be that you will be writing checks to him each month.

 The idea of paying manimony may be frustrating to women, but the entire purpose of alimony is to help the lower income spouse get back on his or her feet.
 If your husband was a stay-at-home dad, he may need to go back to school to brush up on job skills, or it could take many months before he finds employment.